ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-receive-items.md

 The following describes how to receive items with a purchase order.
 The steps are similar for sales return orders and transfer orders.

 1. Vyberte ![Žárovku, která otevře funkci Řekněte mi](media/ui-search/search_small.png "Řekněte mi, co chcete delat"), zadejte **Nákupní objednávky**a pak zvolte související odkaz.
 2. Open an existing purchase order, or create a new one.
-For more information, see [Record Purchases](purchasing-how-record-purchases.md).
+Pro více informací navštivte [Evidence nákupu](purchasing-how-record-purchases.md)
 3. V poli **Množ. to Receive** field, enter the received quantity.

 > [!NOTE]